-Mary Espousal the St. Joseph and The Wedding Ring
+Mary's Espousal to Saint Joseph and Her Wedding Ring

 According to the revelation of Ann Catherine Emmerich, Joseph was the third of six brothers.
 His parents dwelt in a large mansion outside of Bethlehem.
 It was the ancient birthplace of David, but in Joseph's time only the principal walls were in existence.
 His father's name was Jacob.
 David's palace in Jerusalem was provided with towers and cupolas.
 From these cupolas, a view far into the surrounding country was afforded.
 Joseph's family home was similar in nature.